JordanCWard/Elist/README.md

 <img width="206" alt="Average Order Value by Location" src="https://github.com/user-attachments/assets/47e8fdad-a042-431e-9140-3c4c33841ad5">
 <img width="1000" alt="Average Order Value by Location (map)" src="https://github.com/user-attachments/assets/e58c7eca-8323-4c51-90d5-7ab1222932ca">

+Global Presence
+Knowing 85% orders and sales come from 17 countries, DotDash should concentrate marketing efforts on maintaining market penetration in these countries in the short-term.
+To create growth opportunities over the longer term, DotDash should create a project to identify 'similar' countries, to its top performers.

+It is also in DotDash's best interest to prioritize experimenting in the APAC region.
+Even though this region accounts for 12% of sales, it has the highest AOV.
+Pairing that with an understanding that consumer tendencies in this region are to purchase higher-priced "status symbols", efforts to penetrate this market should provide a significant boost in sales.

 #### Loyalty Program